Planning for clean water in Sarasota

-VENICE — Sarasota County commissioners received a report Tuesday that may guide the county’s effort to reduce harmful nutrients making their way into county waterways and bays.
+VENICE — Sarasota County commissioners received a report on March 10 that may guide the county’s effort to reduce harmful nutrients making their way into county waterways and bays.

 An initiative of Gulf Coast Community Foundation, the Community Playbook for Clean Water lays out the framework for 42-plus actions the county and the community at large can take to improve water quality.